cybersader/awesome-cybersader/📁 51 - Cyberbase/Obsidian Roadmaps/Dataview and Chronos Roadmap/Dataview and Chronos Roadmap.md

 - When a created date is used and no other date, use a point with a purple color
 - When a started date is used and no other date, use a point with a green color
 - When a due date is used and no other date, use a point with a red color
-- When a frontmatter named "marker_NAME_HERE: date" is used, make a grey pointer at that date with that name
+- When a frontmatter property named "marker__COLOR_NAME_HERE: date" is used, make a pointer at that date with that name and color
--
+- When a frontmatter property named "group_NAME_HERE: date_range" is used, make a group at that range with that name
+- When a frontmatter property named "period_COLOR_NAME_HERE: date_range" is used, make a period at that range with that name and color

 ## TEST ZONE